cammdu/crystal-toolbox/mdx2/h5_to_nexpy.md

 # To View the Mask Made in Python in the NeXpy GUI Follow the Steps Below:
+both h5 files and nexus format files are organised in a hierarchal structure.
+However the formats are still not compatible.
+As is seen in the geometry tutorial, mdx2 is in a tree format (single file to many file) whereas h5 can have multiple trees.
+As their formats are not compatible, the following method should be followed to convert the h5 mask to nexus format.

 1. import the following packages:
 ```